dicristea/task-app/README.md

 Future Project Updates:

+1. add checklist functionality for completed todo's

-- Windows High Contrast mode --will not see the box-shadow or be able to detect the border color change --> try to make 'outline: 3px solid transparent;' work on .form-left>textarea:focus
+2. Windows High Contrast mode --will not see the box-shadow or be able to detect the border color change --> try to make 'outline: 3px solid transparent;' work on .form-left>textarea:focus